Students Rights and Responsibilities Handbook

 - Reporting: Students, parents, and staff are encouraged to report any incidents of sex-based discrimination or harassment.
 Reports can be made to the District Title IX coordinator or any school employee, who will then inform the coordinator.
 The District provides multiple reporting avenues, including online forms, in-person reports, and anonymous reporting through the Safe Oregon tipline.

-- Initial steps: Upon receiving a report of sex-based discrimination, the District administrator will explain the process for a formal complaint or an informal resolution, if applicable.
-The formal complaint process includes interviewing parties involved, gathering evidence, and ensuring both complainants and respondents have equal opportunities to present their case.
-The informal resolution process involves a voluntary, problem-solving, structured interaction between both parties.
-Both sides must voluntarily agree to engage and arrive at a consensus for solutions.
+- Initial steps: Upon receiving a report of sex-based discrimination, the District administrator will provide supportive measures and explain the process for a formal complaint or an informal resolution, if applicable.

 - Supportive measures: TTSD offers supportive measures to individuals involved in Title IX complaints.
 These may include counseling, academic accommodations, and other measures to ensure the safety and well-being of students.
 These measures are provided regardless of whether a formal complaint is filed.